Nate-Mina/PuCo/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
+    text: >
-    text: "# I'm Nathaniel,\n\n\n\n### **I founded Pure Computers over a decade ago with a clear mission:**\_\n\nMake technology accessible and empower individuals through affordable computing solutions.
-Throughout the years, we've witnessed the transformative power of technology and the widening need for guidance within this rapidly evolving landscape.\n\n\n\n### **We're constantly adapting:**\n\nOur newest focus is integrating cutting-edge AI tools to streamline tasks and unlock new possibilities.
+      Make technology accessible and empower individuals through affordable computing solutions.
+Throughout the years, we've witnessed the transformative power of technology and the widening need for guidance within this rapidly evolving landscape.

+      ### **We're constantly adapting:**

+      Our newest focus is integrating cutting-edge AI tools to streamline tasks and unlock new possibilities.
 Whether you're an individual seeking to improve your digital life or a small business owner aiming to compete more effectively, we offer tailored solutions designed to save you time and boost productivity.
-Our expertise, paired with the power of AI, will help you overcome challenges and achieve your unique goals.\n\n\n\n\n\n\n"
+Our expertise, paired with the power of AI, will help you overcome challenges and achieve your unique goals.
     media:
       type: ImageBlock
       url: /images/me.png